DiarmuidHenry/Project-01/readme.md

 ![Mobile Bookings Wireframe](./documents/wireframes/mobile-bookings.webp)

 ### Colour Scheme
 The colour scheme changed after the deployment due to [accessibility issues](#issuesbugs).
-The intial colour scheme included light pastel tones to give the user a feeling of calmness and professionalism; a clean experience without being cold and unwelcoming.
+The initial colour scheme included light pastel tones to give the user a feeling of calmness and professionalism; a clean experience without being cold and unwelcoming.

 ![First Colour Scheme](./documents/readme-images/colour-01.webp)